Art, MFA MFA

 Program Format

-As a graduate student studying art, your artistic home will be the Peck School of the Arts’ Kenilworth Square East (KSE) building, a research facility approximately one mile from campus.
-Graduate student studios are located in the Kenilworth Square East building, which means you can have a dedicated space to do your thing.
+As a graduate student in our art masters program, your artistic home will be the Peck School of the Arts’ Kenilworth Square East (KSE) building, a research facility approximately one mile from campus.
+Graduate student studios are located in KSE, which means you can have a dedicated space to do your thing.
 Plus, you’ll find a full schedule of exhibitions, workshops and special lectures for endless inspiration throughout the year.

 But don’t take our word for it.
-See for yourself what it is like to be a student here by scheduling a personalized tour with one of our graduate program coordinators.
+Experience for yourself what it is like to be an art MFA student here by scheduling a personalized tour with one of our graduate program coordinators.

-Our Master of Fine Arts in Art is designed to give you a well-rounded education that combines traditional techniques with innovative approaches to art.
+Our art masters program gives you a well-rounded education that combines traditional techniques with innovative approaches to art.
 You’ll have the opportunity to explore various media and processes while engaging with other disciplines and the local, national and international community.
 We’re committed to embracing diverse ideas and fostering an experimental attitude, in line with contemporary art practices.
 Our department encourages and supports engagement beyond traditional boundaries to help you grow as an artist and professional.

 Art & Design Studio Disciplines